Sejiki – Festival of the Hungry Ghosts

-The daytime retreat involves meditation and individual exercises in a safe setting aimed at releasing difficult karma, past regrets, broken relationship, and harmful actions taken in the name of one’s group affiliation.
-In the evening, we invite others in the community to join the retreat participants for a potluck dinner and our annual Segaki celebration (see description below) where we honor those who have died in the past year and let go of harmful karma.
+This joint sangha half day retreat includes meditation, teaching and individual reflection for releasing difficult karma – past regrets, broken relationships, known and unknown including all harmful actions taken in the name of one’s group affiliation.
+The process is rooted in the Buddhist tradition of Sejiki, also known as “Festival of the Hungry Ghosts” – a ceremony that calls in and feeds all unresolved energies in the world.
+In the evening, we invite others in the community to join the retreat participants for a potluck dinner and the Sejiki celebration (see description below) where we also honor those who have died in the past year and let go of harmful karma.

-10:00 AM – 5 PM – Meditation, dharma talks and exercises for releasing karma (Coffee, tea adn vegetarian lunch provided)
+2 PM – Meditation, dharma talk and practices for releasing karma

 What to bring for the evening ceremony

 - Names of those who have died in the past year to be read in the zendo

 - Candy, snacks and sweets for the Sejiki altar

 The celebration of Sejiki (formerly known as Segaki) is based on a traditional Buddhist story about the Buddha’s disciple Moggallana, who is instructed by the Buddha how to help his mother who has died and believed to be suffering in hell.
 The story is a teaching on how we approach disturbed or unresolved karma by making kind offerings, or “feeding the hungry ghosts” (gaki) food that they recognize, candy and sweets, rather than the dharma, or truth, that they fear.

 The “gaki,” often depicted with narrow throats and extended bellies, can be understood as a spiritual state of hunger seen in everyday life where we grasp after external things that do not satisfy a deeper longing for inner peace.
 During this ceremony, all the traditional altar images are covered, and the “gaki” are invited to partake of the feast offered.